 Also, when visiting a site of the D-Day landings, Klaus and Roger comment on the brave young men fighting for their country.
 Except Klaus is talking about Germans, and Roger about Americans.

-When Francine is labelling things in the house to help Steve study spelling she labels Klaus with "anti-semite" at gives a plaintive hey then subverting by saying "That's how you spell that" in an interested tone.
+When Francine is labeling things in the house to help Steve study spelling she labels Klaus with "anti-semite" at gives a plaintive hey then subverting by saying "That's how you spell that" in an interested tone.

 For reference, Klaus was an East German skier whose mind was swapped with a goldfish in order to prevent "the Reds" from winning the Winter Olympics.